sunggun-yu/hello-app/README.md

 - [**GoReleaser**](https://goreleaser.com/): A release automation tool for Go projects, used here for building the application and its Docker image.
 - [**Kustomization**](https://kustomize.io/): build the k8s manifests and update the Docker image tag using the `kustomize edit` feature.

-This repository also provides a simple HTTP service to test various scenarios in the k8s. such as Istio, Service Mesh, etc.
+This repository also provides a simple HTTP and GRPC service to test various scenarios in the k8s. such as Istio, Service Mesh, etc.

 ## Usage

-### Endpoints
+### Web Endpoints

 The application exposes the following HTTP endpoints: